-🇲🇽 This article will provide an overview of online therapy and its pros and cons, specifically examining the BetterHelp platform for those seeking counseling services in Mexico.
+This article will provide an overview of online therapy and its pros and cons, specifically examining the BetterHelp platform for those seeking counseling services in Mexico.

-Seeking counseling online is becoming more viable across Mexico.
 But does global leader BetterHelp actually deliver affordable, culturally competent care – or are local providers better?
-Let’s weigh the pros and cons.

-Why Mexicans are going online for therapy
+Why Mexicans are Going Online for Therapy

-Traditional face-to-face therapy has always been limited in Mexico.
 But several forces are opening the door to online counseling:

 - In Mexico, anxiety disorders are the most prevalent at 14.3%, followed by mood disorders at 9.2%